ihf-code/python/session_10/exercises/exercises_10.md

     - the get_word method should accept a string from the user
     - the print_word method prints the string in upper case.

-6. Create a Sandwich class with the attributes order_number and ingredients (which is given as a list).
+6. Create a Sandwich class with the attributes order_number and ingredients.
+- i.
+The ingredients attributes is given as a list - (Note: use list(<atrribute>) to enable this).
- - Only the ingredients will be given as input.
+- Only the ingredients attributes will be given as input.

-You should also make it possible to choose a ready-made sandwich rather than typing out the ingredients manually.
-Also hard-code the following sandwich flavours.

-Name	Ingredients
+- ii.
+The order attriubte will be a method that counts the order number.
+- iii.
+Make three methods for the following favourite sandwiches, for customers who don't want to create a sandwich:
-vegan_hot	vegan cheese, meatless meatballs, jalapenos meat_festival	steak, peppers, cheese garden_feast	spinach, olives, mushroom, eggs
+- vegan_hot - vegan cheese, meatless meatballs, jalapenos
+- meat_feast - steak, peppers, cheese
+- veggie - tomamto, spinach, mushroom, eggs